Meet Your Bartenders

-Kendall is the photographer, stylist, and web designer of Sips From Scripts.
+Kendall is the photographer and web designer of Sips From Scripts.
 She started her career as a wedding photographer over a decade ago but retired after meeting Alex and moving to Wisconsin from North Carolina to be with him in 2015.
-Since then, she’s transitioned into marketing and now holds a position in the grocery industry.
-Before starting this adventure, she had very little experience in the cocktail world outside of occasionally enjoying a drink at home or out with friends, so she gravitates toward sweeter, fruitier cocktails.
+Before starting this adventure, she had very little experience in the cocktail world outside of occasionally enjoying a drink while out with friends, so she gravitates toward sweeter, fruitier cocktails.

 About Our Rating System

 To help you decide whether or not you want to try a cocktail recipe we share, we include star ratings and tasting notes with every post that denote how well we liked the taste of the recipe and whether we’d make it again.

 Five Stars: We loved the cocktail and will be adding it to our rotation at our home bar.